TommasoDF/UVA-Lectures/README.md

 # UVA-Lectures
-Some random stuffs hopefull helpfull for the courses I will follow.
+Some random stuffs hopefully helpful for the courses I will follow.